Tips and List of Chores Chart for Stay at Home Moms

 Stay at home moms are most often home by choice.
 They have made a conscious choice to raise their own children.

-As noble as this aspiration sounds, the daily grind of being at home with the children may cause moms to loose focus and/or fall into a state boredom.
+As noble as this aspiration sounds, the daily grind of being at home with the children may cause moms to lose focus and/or fall into boredom.

-Setting up a system of organization with structure, goals and schedules will empower mom's and give them a sense of accomplishment.
-It will also provide their children a sense of security.
+Setting up a system of organization, structure, goals, and schedules will empower mom's and give them a sense of accomplishment.
+It will also provide their children with a sense of security.
 Kids NEED structure!

 Write It Down